tobbelobb/hp-mark/README.md

  camera localization, pose estimation, motion tracking, optical sensors, vision-based registration, marker-based tracking techniques

 # Challenges
- - The cameras' positions, or at least distance from the origin, must be measured.
+ - The cameras' positions, or at least distance from the origin, must be measured
- - We must place markers both on the effector (on-board) and on the build plate (off-board).
+ - We must place markers both on the effector (on-board) and on the build plate (off-board)
  - Off-board markers must define the global coordinate system.
 This breaks the Hangprinter's old system where the A-anchor defines the y-axis, and that the D-anchor defines the z-axis.
-So all anchor positions must be described with three (possibly non-zero) coordinates.
+So all anchor positions must be described with three (possibly non-zero) coordinates

-# Opportunities
+# Opportunities & Smaller Use Cases
  - Distances between nozzle, pivot points, and on-board markers may be measured by placing markers on every point (or in the case of the nozzle, move it to one of the off-board markers), and letting hp-mark measure relative distances.
+This is useful for line-collision-detector, who needs those values.